2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

 where $\tilde{\ell}$ is the link dual to plaquette $p$.
 The first formulation states that the vorticity (circulation of $S^z$ around the boundary of direct plaquette $p$) is equal to the number of strings piercing the plaquette, i.e. it reads ``$\nabla\times\bm{S}^z = \bm{\mathscr{j}}$''.
 In this form, the constraint reads as an Ampere-like law, with a ``current'' acting as source of the circulation of a field.
-The second, equivalent, formulation is a generalized Gauss law, enforcing that the amount of 2-form electric flux emanating from the dual link $\tilde{\ell}$ is equal to the total string charge on that link, generalizing \cref{eq:1-form-gauss} in the presence of charged sources.
-We will refer to this as a 2-form Gauss law, taking in the continuum the form $\partial_\mu E_{\mu\nu} = \mathscr{j}_\nu$ (\cref{apx:2-form-gauge-theory}).
+The second, equivalent, formulation is a generalized Gauss law, enforcing that the amount of 2-form electric flux emanating from the dual link $\tilde{\ell}$ is equal to the total string charge on that link, generalizing \cref{eq:2-form-gauss} in the presence of charged sources.
+We refer to this as a 2-form Gauss law, taking in the continuum the form $\partial_j E_{ij} = \mathscr{j}_i$, \cref{eq:2-form-gauss-law-continuum}.

-We can now map the spin Hamiltonian into the enlarged Hilbert space of a 2-form gauge-Higgs model~\cite{reyHiggsMechanismKalbRamond1989}, via the map\footnote{ One can restrict the Hilbert space of the gauge-Higgs model to the physical spin states with eigenvalues $\pm 1/2$~\cite{savaryCoulombicQuantumLiquids2012,savaryQuantumCoherenceQuantum2021}, which reduces the gauge-Higgs model to a 2-form generalization of a quantum link model~\cite{chandrasekharanQuantumLinkModels1997}.
+We can now map the spin Hamiltonian into the enlarged Hilbert space of a 2-form gauge-Higgs model~\cite{reyHiggsMechanismKalbRamond1989,lozanoEmergentKalbRamondFields2019}.
+The previous map \cref{eq:spin_to_gauge_map} does not account for the creation or annihilation of strings when flipping spins that form an open membrane, and so was only accurate for operators which only flip closed membranes.
+Flipping a single spin in a ground state creates a string excitation attached to the edge of an electric flux membrane on a dual plaquette, as depicted in \cref{fig:diamond_dual_membranes}(c).
+Therefore \cref{eq:spin_to_gauge_map} must be modified to account for exciting the string field.
+This is achieved via the map\footnote{ One can restrict the Hilbert space of the gauge-Higgs model to the physical spin states with eigenvalues $\pm 1/2$~\cite{savaryCoulombicQuantumLiquids2012,savaryQuantumCoherenceQuantum2021}, which reduces the gauge-Higgs model to a 2-form generalization of a quantum link model~\cite{chandrasekharanQuantumLinkModels1997}.
 See Ref.~\cite{savaryQuantumCoherenceQuantum2021} for further discussion of projecting from the unrestricted gauge-Higgs model back to the physical spin Hilbert space in the context of QSI. }